petenorth/angular-5-example/README.md

 ### Add NodeJS 8 Jenkins slave

-To address this I have created a separate project I have created a nodejs 8 based slave image for use in Openshift
+To address this I have created a separate nodejs 8 based Jenkins slave image project

 https://github.com/petenorth/nodejs8-openshift-slave

+This slave image also includes Google Chrome which allows the ng test CLI goal (which requires Google Chrome) to be run.
 The resulting image is available in docker hub

 https://hub.docker.com/r/petenorth/nodejs8-openshift-slave/